-- 2.6 The Portugal Street East Masterplan is being led by Olympian Homes Ltd, a key landowner and developer with an established track record of new development.
-In Manchester, this includes the recently completed 330 bedroom Motel One hotel situated at Piccadilly. - 2.7 Olympian has selected AECOM Capital as their joint venture partner.
-AECOM is currently in the process of delivering 7.5 million sq. ft of development in the US and will bring significant development and regeneration experience.
+- 2.6 The production of the Portugal Street East SRF has been led by Olympian Homes Ltd, a key stakeholder in the area and a developer with an established track record of new development, with recent support from AECOM Capital.
+In Manchester, this includes the recently completed 330 bedroom Motel One hotel situated at Piccadilly. - 2.7 In addition, the final version of this SRF update has been prepared following consultation with the City Council and their retained masterplanning advisors for the wider HS2 area, Bennett's Associates) as well as other affected landowners and developers as well as members of the local community.